MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 #### 3.1 User mapping failures

- ServiceNow user accounts that don't have an Microsoft 365 user in Azure Active Directory won't map.
+ ServiceNow user accounts that don't have a Microsoft 365 user in Azure Active Directory won't map.
 Non-user, service accounts are expected to fail user mapping.
 Number of user mapping failures can be accessed in identity stats area in connection detail window.
 Log of failed user mappings can be downloaded from Error tab.